Skip to main content

 Carol Ann Duffy reads at WOW Festival’s Laureates Night

-2014 was a landmark year in British poetry, the first time in history that all five poet laureates, or equivalent roles, across the UK and Republic of Ireland were women.
+2014 marked the first time all five poet laureates, or equivalent roles, across the UK and Republic of Ireland were women

 Video